 While spraying stain, Pete accidentally coated two of the cement blocks.
 May eventually go back and stain the others.
 May decide that I don’t care.

 Inside, super spacious.
-Hole in the floor is the secondary entrance… still in need of a guard rail of some sort.
+A hole in the floor is the secondary entrance (it later received a trap door).
 The view from the half wall is wonderful, looking through vines and down into our ravine.

-In any case, it’s still completely unreal that in April, this area was still entirely overgrown…
+In any case, it’s unreal that in April, this area was still entirely overgrown…

 … and now it looks like this.
 (How’s that for a holy crap moment?)